-During the 2016 Community Needs Assessment process, the significant health needs for BNH and TEH's communities served were prioritized as follows and action items for each identified in the related implementation strategy for 2017, 2018 and 2019:
+During the 2016 Community Needs Assessment process, the significant health needs for GSH's community served were prioritized as follows:

 - 1. Substance abuse/mental health Indicated as concerns in all four counties, high overdose death rates in three of four counties and high suicide rates in Clermont County - 2.
-Infant mortality -High infant mortality rates in Hamilton and Butler counties, indicated as a concern in Butler county focus group and surveys, and high child poverty rates and teen pregnancy in Hamilton county - 3.
+Infant mortality High infant mortality rates in Hamilton and Butler counties, indicated as a concern in Butler county focus group and surveys, and high child poverty rates and teen pregnancy in Hamilton county - 3.
 Obesity Indicated as a concern by focus groups and survey results in all four counties - 4.
-Cancer High mortality rates in three of four counties, low mammography screening in Clermont and Warren counties, and indicated as a concern in Butler and Warren counties - Substance abuse/mental health Substance abuse/mental health BNH and TEH identified specific programs in 2016 that they would focus on in substance abuse.
-However, in response to the escalating opioid addiction epidemic in the market served, both have incorporated their resources into a TriHealth approach.
-The health system engaged the community in an organized and focused set of tactics to address this.
+Cancer High mortality rates in three of four counties, low mammography screening in Clermont and Warren counties, and indicated as a concern in Butler and Warren counties - 1.
+Substance abuse/mental health In response to the escalating opioid addiction epidemic in the market served, GSH and TriHealth system engaged the community in an organized and focused set of tactics to address this.
 Since October 2017, the TriHealth Opiate Steering Committee and the GSH Opiate Pilot have focused on five key areas: Prevention, Treatment, Funding, Community Partnerships and Team Member support.
-The focus on key areas has helped build the infrastructure necessary to provide treatment not only at Good Samaritan Hospital but to expand key initiatives to other TriHealth hospitals including BNH and TEH.
+The focus on key areas has helped build the infrastructure necessary to provide treatment not only at Good Samaritan Hospital but to expand key initiatives to other TriHealth hospitals.